m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Indirect Index (`INDR`/`TIND`)

     To allow for changes in the data location, we use a two layered indexing mechanism.
 Each row is assigned an identifier (OID).
 That identifier is incremented starting at 1.
 Knowing the number of pointers per page and the current number of levels (the `TIND` includes that level), we can immediately calculate where the pointer is located and load the exact page at once.

     Note: we can't safely expose this identifier because when a row gets deleted its OID gets reassigned to another row.

-* Primary Index
+* Primary Index (`PIDX`/`TIDX`/`EIDX`)

-We primarily use B-trees in our implementation.
+    We primarily use B+trees in our implementation.

+    However, the Primary Index uses the `PIDX` first (level 0), which is an index using the last byte of our key to very quickly go to level 1.
+    (We could use more than 8 bits if we use blocks of more than 4Kb) This is done this way because the top bytes are used to determine which computers in the cluster should receive the data.
+So these top bytes are not going to be as random as the bottom bytes.

+    TODO: the `PIDX` table wastes 50% of the block because of its header inside the block.
+We want to look into having a way to avoid that huge waste.
+That could be done by defining the type for the block when allocating it. (i.e. the primary index must have `TIDX` entries anyway, and any child to a `TIDX` must be either another `TIDX` or a `PIDX` and we can define that by checking the `TIDX` level).

+    Note: at this point the `PIDX` is not mandatory.

-Cassandra uses LSMtree
+    Cassandra uses LSMtree instead.
-instead.
 LSMtree has the advantage of offering a very fast write mechanism.
 We want to look into using a level 0 LSMtree which spans between the _commitlog_ (incoming data saved in our temporary journal) and the commited data.

+* Branch Index (`TIDX`/`EIDX`)

+    Similar to the Primary Index, except that this includes a major version number in the key. (i.e. use the schema primary key + version.major).
+    This is used to save branch specific data in a row.

+    **IMPORTANT NOTE:** In our Snap! implementation, the branch also includes a language.

+    See talk about the `_version` field in snapdatabase/snapdatabase/data/schema.cpp

+* Revision Index (`TIDX`/`EIDX`)

+    Similar to the Primary Index, except that this includes the major and the minor version numbers in the key. (i.e. use the schema primary key
+    + version.major + version.minor).
+This is used to save the revision
+    specific data in a row.

+    **IMPORTANT NOTE:** In our Snap! implementation, the revisions also includes a language.

+    See talk about the `_version` field in snapdatabase/snapdatabase/data/schema.cpp

+* Expiration Index (`TIDX`/`EIDX`)

+    This index is used to track when a row is going to expire.
+The system has to automatically delete rows that expire.
+This index is used to know of all the rows with an `expiration_date` column and delete it as required.

+    The index uses the `expiration_date` in incrementing order.
+The type of the column much represent a date.
+The precision is left to the database administrator.

-* Tree Index
+* Tree Index (`TIDX`/`EIDX`)

     We also have a special case of a Direct Tree to support searches on a path organized in a _perfect tree_ (perfect as in any child always has a parent page).
 This will allow us to access the data by path and to assign any page to any point in a path (to make it easy to move the page to a new location and even duplicate the same page under multiple paths).

     The primary index makes use of a Murmur3 hash to transform the key to a value which is exactly 128 bits.
 This is very useful to better partition the data (grow horizontally).
 However, it's not as useful for secondary indexes that require a specific sort order.

     Note: Cassandra's first solution was to use column names.
 These were sorted (in binary by default).
 However, that meant it wasn't distributed.
 Later Cassandra added Secondary Indexes which they implemented so they would be distributed.

 ### Data